philippmichaelkrebs/FastLapLights/README.md

 **"Gentlemen, start your engines!"** 🏁

 Bring FIA-style lighting to your slot car track with FastLapLights - a high-tech lighting and telemetry system for Carrera Digital tracks!
 Control WS2812b Start Lights, Pit Lane Lights and Track Flags with stunning LED animations that bring your races to life.
 Want more?
-FastLapLights als taps into the real-time data stream from the Carrera Control Unit, filters the most relevant messages, and outputs the via UART - perfect for powering external displays, mechanical 7-segment position towers, or even fuel and pit-stop management systems.
+FastLapLights als taps into the real-time data stream from the Carrera Control Unit, filters the most relevant messages, and outputs the via UART - perfect for powering external displays, mechanical 7-segment scoring pylons, or even fuel and pit-stop management systems.
 With support for 3.3V and 5V output, you've got everything you need to bring custom hardware into the mix.
 Whether you're racing for fun or building the ultimate home track, FastLapLights adds a whole new level of immersion, control and creativity.